jameshanlon/cheese/cheese/pages/2018-09-09-energy-tracer-vacancies.md

 in](/static/files/CHEESE-job-application-form.docx))
 and send it to Mike Andrews via email at ([jobs@cheeseproject.co.uk](mailto:jobs@cheeseproject.co.uk)).
-The closing date for applications is Tuesday 25 September, 2018.
+The closing date for applications is Sunday 7th October, 2018.

 **PLEASE NOTE: please do not send in CVs and we will not accept applications from agencies**